-Daymarks and navigation lights indicate the activities of larger ships and many commercial and fishing ships.
-The following examples describe some of the more common day shapes and navigation lights.
+Daymarks and navigation lights show the activities of larger ships and many commercial and fishing ships.
+The following examples describe common day shapes and navigation lights.
 Standard navigation lights (for example port, starboard and anchor) must be shown as well as the lights used to signal particular activities.

-- Daymark — one black ball when the ship is less than 50 m in length.
+- one black ball when the ship is less than 50 m in length

 These signals are used by ships engaged in activities such as servicing navigation marks, towing, underwater operations or cable laying.

-- Daymark — black ball over black diamond over black ball.
+- black ball over black diamond over black ball

 Ships engaged in activities such as underwater operations or dredging must indicate that they are restricted in their ability to manoeuvre.
 If there is an obstruction on one side of the ship (such as in dredging) signals must also indicate this.

-- Lights — red over white over red indicating restricted manoeuvrability plus green over green on the side where it is safe to pass and red over red on the side where there is an obstruction.
+- green over green on the side where it is safe to pass

 These signals do not indicate distress or a need for help.

-- Daymark — black ball over black ball over black ball.
+- black ball over black ball over black ball

 These signals indicate inability to manoeuvre when it is not caused by the activity of the ship (for example towing).

-- Daymark — a code flag 'H' should be placed in area easily visible to others.
+- code flag 'H' should be placed in area easily visible to others